Carnival in Tenerife 2025

 DSC01177

-A girl dressed as a cake is walking with her mom, they might be representing a local bakery.
+A little girl dressed as a cake is walking with her mom, they might be representing a local bakery.

 DSC01214